markwylde/markwylde.github.io/src/content/blog/building-zerokey.md

 **5-minute expiration**: Pending keys expire after 5 minutes to prevent replay attacks if someone abandons the flow.

-**State parameter**: We include a random state parameter to prevent CSRF attacks.
+**State parameter**: I include a random state parameter to prevent CSRF attacks.
 The app domain generates it and validates it on return.

-**Fragment clearing**: We immediately clear the fragment from the URL after reading it.
+**Fragment clearing**: I immediately clear the fragment from the URL after reading it.
 No sensitive data lingers in the browser history.

 ```javascript
 function clearFragment() {